javag97/design/content/posts/2018-09-10/index.md

 + How do you balance local culture and tourist attractions?
 + What do you enjoy about artistic attractions?

-## Observations

-From speaking with people, we discovered these findings.
+From speaking with real people, we discovered these general findings.

 + Spending too much time around tourist destinations can feel constructed
 + Balance of both tourist destinations and non-tourist destinations